ono-midori/ono-midori.github.io/techs/libevent.md

 As with bufferevent callbacks, you can cause evbuffer callbacks to not run immediately when the evbuffer is changed, but rather to be deferred and run as part of the event loop of a given event base.
 This can be helpful if you have multiple evbuffers whose callbacks potentially cause data to be added and removed from one another, and you want to avoid smashing the stack.

-If an evbuffer’s callbacks are deferred, then when they are finally invoked, they may summarize the results for multiple operations.
+If an evbuffer's callbacks are deferred, then when they are finally invoked, they may summarize the results for multiple operations.

 Like bufferevents, evbuffers are internally reference-counted, so that it is safe to free an evbuffer even if it has deferred callbacks that have not yet executed.